TaylorJi/Event-Finder/README.md

 ## General Info
 This browser based web application to ... (fill this in later)
 * Hi my name is Sangwoo.
 I am excited about this project because....
+* Hi my name is Michaela.
+I am excited about this project because I get to create an application with a great group of people!

 ## Technologies